brianguenter/FastDifferentiation.jl/README.md

 This is **beta** software being modified on a daily basis.
 Documentation is also frequently updated so check the latest docs before filing an issue.
 Your problem may have been fixed and documented.

 Expect bugs and frequent, possibly breaking changes, over the next month or so.
-Once the code is feature complete I'll put it on the Julia registry.

 FSD currently supports these operations:
 * dense and sparse symbolic Jacobian, dense symbolic Hessian